-Admiralty Park makes clever use of the areas’s hilly terrain.
+Admiralty Park makes clever use of Woodland’s hilly terrain.
 Here you’ll find the highest number of slides in one area in Singapore: a total of 26 slides at the park’s playground!
 Look out for five different types of slides.

 There are open side slides, closed-in tube tunnel slides, curved roller slides, straight roller slides, and huge wide metal slides where the whole family can slide down at the same time!

 There are three play areas at Admiralty Park, ‘Adventure Play’, ‘Family Terracing Play’ and ‘Junior Play’.

-Junior Play at Admiralty Park
+Junior Play at Admiralty Park Playground

 Junior Play is aimed at 2 to 5-year-olds and is a riot of fun with enclosed lime green tube slides wedged into a hill, plus metallic open slides of varying heights, bridges, hillocks and tunnels.
 To make things safe, instead of steps there are cargo nets to reach the slides.
 There are also fun slopes marked with footholds to climb up to the slides.